Byzantine cathedral turned mosque, with 1,500 years of history under one dome

 Islamic calligraphy medallions from Ottoman era with Arabic inscriptions

-Upper galleries with breathtaking views and closer looks at ancient mosaics
+Upper galleries with wide views over the interior and closer looks at ancient mosaics

 Fusion of Byzantine and Islamic architectural elements